Patrick Dankwa Anin

-He was the first foreign minister to be appointed in the Progress Party government by Dr. Kofi Abrefa Busia, the Prime Minister of Ghana.
+Anin was the first foreign minister to be appointed in the Progress Party government by Dr. Kofi Abrefa Busia, the Prime Minister of Ghana.
 He served for a few months and was replaced by Victor Owusu.
 He was reappointed later the same year and held the position for two years.

 Anin served on a five-man Presidential Commission into Bribery and Corruption in 1970.

 He also served as a Supreme Court judge from 1980 after having been nominated by President Limann.

 He died on 24 October 1999.